 Find a trusted babysitter so that the new parents can enjoy their time out without worries.
 Here are some options in different countries:

-Not only new parents will appreciate a (weekend) get-away.
+Not only new parents will appreciate a (weekend) getaway.
 Even better if the get-away introduces them to a unique, eco-friendly, or unusual location or property.
-When was the last time they’ve slept in a tree house, a yurt, a tiny house or an off-grid earth ship?
+When was the last time they slept in a treehouse, a yurt, a tiny house or an off-grid earth ship?
 Maybe never.
 This type of gift would surely be memorable for many reasons.

-Here are some great options all around the world:
+Here are some great options and platforms to consider all around the world:

-Speaking of travel… Whether a day hike, a weekend get-away or a backpacking trip around the world, travel accessories are not only practical but are gifts that keep on giving… trip after trip after trip.
+Speaking of travel… Whether a day hike, a weekend getaway or exploring the world, travel accessories are not only practical but are gifts that keep on giving… trip after trip after trip.

-Here are just some examples of the accessories we travel with:
+Here are just some examples of the accessories and clothing items we travel with:

 Some of the coolest moments in my life were a Hot Air Balloon ride (a re-gift from my mother – it just wasn’t her thing) and a Dive with Sharks (a gift from an ex-girlfriend – not sure if she was trying to tell me something).
 I remember both of them clearly, despite them happening many years ago.
 What physical items in your house can you recall being gifts and who gave them to you?